Helenpham1097/document/README.md

 gulp
 cp .env.example .env && php artisan key:generate
 ```
 If you have not created a user: `php please make:user`.
-You will need to commit your user to git.

 To conviently run locally use [Valet][valet] or [Homestead][homestead] and use [webslice-website.test][siteurl] for the website and [webslice-website.test/cp][cpurl] for the Statamic Control Panel.